web-work-tools/web-work-tools.github.io/webwork-tools/index.md

 ---

-This blog is where I document my journey through web-publishing, along with contributions from other independent workers of the web.
+This blog is where I document my journey as an independent web-worker, and will grow to include contributions from other independent workers of the web.

 ![](https://i.imgur.com/iySrC4c.png)